 5. Where to Donate?

 Not everyone is in a position to travel and volunteer, so donating to those who are can be the next best thing.
-There are a lot of organizations that accept donations that vow to use the money raised for conservation efforts and to protect endangered species, just make sure you check that they’re reputable before you donate.
+There are a lot of organizations that accept donations that vow to use the money raised for Conservation efforts and to protect endangered species, just make sure you check that they’re reputable before you Donate.
 Sometimes the information provided or explanations given can be pretty broad and without any proof easily accessible it’s hard to know exactly where your money is going.
-Check out this resource to help you tell the difference between an exotic animal sanctuary or organization that is reputable and once that’s a scamtuary.
+Check out this resource to help you tell the difference between an exotic animal sanctuary or organization that is reputable and one that’s a “scamtuary.”

 If you’re looking for an organization to Donate to, start with one that has teams in the field working with the locals and with the government to protect crucial habitat, rehabilitate wild animals and implement anti-poaching measures.

 For more Animal, Earth, Life, Vegan Food, Health, and Recipe content published daily, subscribe to the One Green Planet Newsletter!
 Lastly, being publicly-funded gives us a greater chance to continue providing you with high-quality content.
 Please consider supporting us by donating!